Film festival: India

 The International Documentary and Short Film Festival of Kerala (IDSFFK), hosted by the Kerala State Chalachitra Academy, is a major documentary and short film festival.

-The Mumbai Women's International Film Festival (MWIFF) is an annual film festival in Mumbai featuring films made by women directors and women technicians.
+The Mumbai Women's International Film Festival (MWIFF) is an annual film festival in Mumbai that features films made by women directors and technicians.

-The Calcutta International Cult Film Festival (CICFF), is a popular international film festival based in Kolkata which showcases international cult films.
+The Calcutta International Cult Films Festival (CICFF) is a popular international film festival based in Kolkata which showcases international cult films.

-YathaKatha International Film & Literature Festival (YKIFLF) is an annual film & literature festival in Mumbai showcasing the collaboration of literature in cinema via various constructive discussions and forums.
-1st edition of festival is being held from 25–28 November in Mumbai, Maharashtra India.
+YathaKatha International Film & Literature Festival (YKIFLF) is an annual film and literature festival in Mumbai showcasing literature collaboration in cinema via various constructive discussions and forums.
+3rd edition of the festival was held from 28 November-1 December 2024 in Mumbai, Maharashtra, India.

 Others

-Notable festivals include the Hong Kong International Film Festival (HKIFF), Busan International Film Festival (BIFF), Kathmandu International Mountain Film Festival, and the Melbourne International Film Festival (MIFF).
+Notable festivals include the Hong Kong International Film Festival (HKIFF), Busan International Film Festival (BIFF), Kathmandu International Mountain Film Festival, Melbourne International Film Festival (MIFF) and World Film Carnival Singapore.

 Arab World film festivals

-There are several major film festivals in the Arab world, such as the Beirut International Film Festival, Cairo International Film Festival, the only international competitive feature film festival recognized by the FIAPF in the Arab world and Africa, as well as the oldest in this category, Carthage Film Festival, the oldest festival in Africa and the Arab world, and Marrakech International Film Festival.
+There are several major film festivals in the Arab world, such as the Beirut International Film Festival, Cairo International Film Festival, the only international competitive feature film festival recognized by the FIAPF in the Arab world and Africa, as well as the oldest in this category, Carthage Film Festival, the oldest festival in Africa and the Arab world, Alexandria International Film Festival, and Marrakech International Film Festival.

 Festival administration

 Business model

 Although there are notable for-profit festivals such as SXSW, most festivals operate on a nonprofit membership-based model, with a combination of ticket sales, membership fees, and corporate sponsorship constituting the majority of revenue.
 Unlike other arts nonprofits (performing arts, museums, etc.), film festivals typically receive few donations from the general public and are occasionally organized as nonprofit business associations instead of public charities.
 Film industry members often have significant curatorial input, and corporate sponsors are given opportunities to promote their brand to festival audiences in exchange for cash contributions.
-Private parties, often to raise investments for film projects, constitute significant "fringe" events.
-Larger festivals maintain year-round staffs often engaging in community and charitable projects outside the festival season.
+Private parties, usually to raise investments for film projects, constitute significant "fringe" events.
+More prominent festivals often maintain year-round staff who frequently engage in community and charitable projects outside the festival season.